Sleigh Ride Sweden Blog Audio Archives Friends

-Some 60 years after Leroy Anderson created Sleigh Ride, the composition is still ranked as one of the 10 most popular pieces of Christmas music worldwide and frequently the #1 most popular holiday song in the United States according to ASCAP.
+Some 70 years after Leroy Anderson created Sleigh Ride, the composition is still ranked as one of the 10 most popular pieces of Christmas music worldwide and frequently the #1 most popular holiday song in the United States according to ASCAP.
 This is in spite of the fact that the word "Christmas" is never mentioned in the lyrics which Mitchell Parish wrote several years after Anderson finished the composition.

 ASCAP, the American Society of Composers, Authors and Publishers, named Sleigh Ride the most popular piece of Christmas music in the USA in 2009, 2010, 2011, 2012 [Sleigh-Ride-is-Most-Popular-Holiday-Song-2012.pdf], 2015 [Sleigh-Ride-is-Most-Popular-Holiday-Song-2015.pdf] and again in 2021.
 [The Top 25 ASCAP Holiday Songs of 2021.pdf].
-Leroy Anderson's original recording of Sleigh Ride was the version most often played in 2010 based on performance data tracked by airplay monitoring service, Mediaguide, from over 2,500 radio stations nationwide.
-Sleigh Ride was aired 174,758 times in 2010, making it the most-played holiday song on radio for the second year in a row.
+Leroy Anderson's original recording of Sleigh Ride (© 1948) was the version most often played in 2010 based on performance data tracked by airplay monitoring service, Mediaguide, from over 2,500 radio stations nationwide.
+Sleigh Ride was aired 174,758 times in 2010, making it the most-played holiday song on radio in that year.
 Sleigh Ride was played 118,918 times during the same time period in 2009.
 In most years it is the vocal version with music by Leroy Anderson and lyrics by Mitchell Parish (© 1950) - which is the most frequently heard.

 Translations of Sleigh Ride in other languages